Lauren Murphy: UFC return

-Murphy faced Valentina Shevchenko for the UFC Women's Flyweight Championship on September 25, 2021 at UFC 266.
+Murphy faced Valentina Shevchenko for the UFC Women's Flyweight Championship on September 25, 2021, at UFC 266.
 She lost the fight via technical knockout in round four.

-Murphy was scheduled to face Miesha Tate May 14, 2022 at UFC on ESPN 36.
+Murphy was scheduled to face former UFC Women's Bantamweight Champion Miesha Tate May 14, 2022, at UFC on ESPN 36.
 However, the bout was moved to UFC 276 for unknown reasons.
 In turn, a week before that event, Murphy pulled out after she tested positive for COVID-19.
-The bout was then rescheduled and eventually took place on July 16, 2022 at UFC on ABC 3.
+The bout was then rescheduled and eventually took place on July 16, 2022, at UFC on ABC 3.
 Murphy won the fight via unanimous decision.

-Murphy faced Jéssica Andrade on January 21, 2023, at UFC 283.
+Murphy faced former UFC Women's Strawweight Champion Jéssica Andrade on January 21, 2023, at UFC 283.
 She lost the fight via unanimous decision.

+In a July 2024 interview, Murphy stated her intentions on retiring after her final bout in her contract which she hoped to take place by the end of the year.

+After a two year absence, for her retirement fight, Murphy faced Eduarda Moura on July 12, 2025 at UFC on ESPN 70.
+She lost the fight by unanimous decision and retired from mixed martial arts competition after the fight.

+Professional grappling career

+Murphy defended her 135lbs no gi title at Submission Hunter Pro 84 on July 22, 2023, winning the match by submission with an arm-triangle choke.

 Personal life

 Murphy has a son from a previous relationship.